As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 If you’re looking to pay off one or more student loans with the equity in your home, you’re now able to do this through a new conventional loan option.
 This can be done while paying the reduced fees associated with a rate-term refinance as opposed to a cash-out refinance.
 The key benefit here is reduced closing costs.

 There are a few key restrictions here that you need to know about in order to qualify for this loan pricing:

 - You must maintain at least 20% equity in your home after the cash is taken out.
-If you have an adjustable rate, the minimum is 25%.

 - You must pay off one or more student loans at closing.
 No additional debts can be included.

 - If there’s any incidental cash back to you after paying off the loans, it must be no more than 2% of the loan amount or $2,000, whichever is less.